camwalkmen/checkersGame/README.md

 # checkersGame
-Checkers Game with limited functionality
+This is a Checkers game with a limited ruleset and functionality.
+It is still a work-in-progress.